brainhackorg/global2019/content/faq/03-host.md

       * How to Guideline;
       * instructions for building your website;
-      * Gantt Chart for organizing the event;
-      * template invitation letter for the speakers;
-      * template announcement email for the event;
       * checklist for the duties to run;
       * code for the website template;
-      * code for the registration form template;
+      * registration form questionnaire;
       * PR materials: Brainhack logo and color scheme;
-      * list of open science tools and materials you can use in your tutorial production;
+      * list of open science tools and materials you can use in your own tutorial production;
       * code for the attendee selection (in the case of a high number of applications);
       * instructions for broadcasting.

-      Once you confirm that you will host an event, the Brainhack Global team will give you the support you need (i.e., as much as our volunteer team can provide).
+      Once you confirm that you will host an event, the Brainhack Global team will give you the support you need (i.e., as much as our volunteer team is able to provide).
 It is recommended to keep the Brainhack Global team up to date with your plans and preparations to swiftly get the support you need.

   - question: Could we use the tutorials/materials from recent years or other event sites?
     answer: |
-      Yes, you can access the materials from recent years from the event sites’ websites listed here.
+      Yes, you can access the materials from recent years from the event sites’ websites listed (here)[http://brainhack.org].
 Please do not forget to cite the materials’ developer(s) in your presentations which will help the acknowledgment of data sharing and open science while respecting the amount of work done by the leading developer(s).

   - question: May I work with a commercial sponsor?
     answer: |